patahto/Numbers-AI-Demo/README.md

 - Numbers.AI is removed in the demo.
 Full functionality is available via private repository.
 - To buy the full version of Numbers.AI, email/contact me.
-- As a DEMO, you are only seeing a preview and not the full thing.
-The bot's code isn't included in the demo to prevent illegal redistribution.
+- As a **DEMO**, you are only seeing a preview and not the full thing.
+The bot's code isn't included in the demo to **prevent** illegal redistribution.
+- If you are planning on buying, **make sure** you have a GitHub account.

    > 💡 **Important Notes**: